calvinw/chainlit-mcp-client/README.md

 You can see the structure of the database [here](https://www.dolthub.com/repositories/calvinw/coffee-shop/schema/main)

-To set the DoltMcpServer to use this database go to the DoltMcpServer settings and adjust like this:
+To set the DoltMcpServer to use this database go to the DoltMcpServer settings (click on the plug icon) and set it up like this:

 ### Name
 ```bash